marcelodevops/compose2helm/README.md

 - templates/deployment-db.yaml
 - templates/pvc-db.yaml

-This is a basic translation, but you can enhance it with:
+This is a basic implementation, then enhanced it with:

-ConfigMaps for configs instead of inline env
+- ConfigMaps for configs instead of inline env

-Ingress instead of NodePort
+- Ingress instead of NodePort

-StatefulSet for databases instead of Deployment
+- StatefulSet for databases instead of Deployment

-Resource limits & probes
+- Resource limits & probes